DeepLearnPhysics/dynamic-gcnn/README.md

 # dgcnn

 This is an implementation of 3D point cloud semantic segmentation for [Dynamic Graph Convolutional Neural Network](https://arxiv.org/abs/1801.07829).
+The number of edge convolution layers, fully connected layers, and number of filters per each layer are all configurable.
+The implementation includes a few variations such as residual unit (edge convolution with identity mapping), with or without fully connected layers, etc..
+Experimental results on DeepLearnPhysics open data set will be made available.

 ### Requirements
 * `tensorflow >= v1.3`